docker-archive/dockercloud-agent/contrib/bin-upload/README.md

-Uploads dynamic Docker binaries to S3 for distribution.
+Uploads Docker binaries to S3 for distribution.

 **Note:** only to be used by authorized users.